nirtamir2/ai-sdk-slides/slides.md

 ### Explanation

-Calling `countToThree`: When you call `countToThree`, it returns an iterator object and doesn"t start executing the function.
+Calling `countToThree`: When you call `countToThree`, it returns an iterator object and doesn't start executing the function.

 - `iterator.next()`: Calling `next()` starts the generator.
 It runs until it hits the first `yield`, returning the value after `yield`.
 The done property indicates if the generator has finished running.
 - Resuming Execution: Each subsequent call to `next()` resumes execution from where it left off, running until the next `yield`.